|

 John the Faster, Penitential, about AD 575.
 This quotation is ascribed to John the Faster although the provenance is disputed.

-Arsenokoites and arsenokoitai were never an exclusive reference to homosexuals nor were they ever used to refer to lesbians.
-In 56 usages during the six hundred years after Paul first used the word, arsenokoites or arsenokoitai never refers to men in committed faithful homosexual partnership.
-And it probably goes without saying that the word was never used to describe two women in committed faithful partnership.
+Arsenokoites and arsenokoitai were never an exclusive reference to homosexuals nor were they used to refer to lesbians.
+In 56 usages during the six hundred years after Paul first used the word, arseno-koites or arseno-koitai never refers to men in committed faithful gay partnership or gay marriage.
+And it probably goes without saying that the word was never used to describe two women in committed faithful partnership or gay marriage.

 Deconstructing a word to obtain the meaning of its parts, and then assuming that the meaning of the parts equals the meaning of the whole, leads to linguistic error.